-Riding in the Bike Lane
+Riding in the Bike Lane opening their door into your path.

-Bike 1: Ride on the traffic side of a bike lane when it is next to parked cars to avoid colliding with opening car doors.
-You may cycle outside of a bike lane that does not provide a safe distance from parked cars.
+Always ride in the direction of traffic.
+Signal before turning.
+Watch for turning vehicles cutting across the bike lane and drivers in parked vehicles pulling out or Bike 1: Ride on the traffic side of a bike lane when it is next to parked cars to avoid colliding with opening car doors.
+You may cycle outside of a bike lane that Whether there are turn lanes or not, always use the right-most lane assigned to the direction in which you are proceeding.